 On March 31, 2014, the District entered into a lease agreement with AT&T Wireless to provide space for a cell tower located at the District's Station 84.
 The initial lease term was five years, with three five-year automatic renewals.
 The lease provides for monthly principal and interest payments ranging from \$2,415 to \$3,194.
-Interest is imputed at 4.25% as of July 1, 2021, which is the GASB Statement No. 87 implementation date for the District.
+Interest is imputed at 4.25%.

 On January 16, 2019, the District entered into a lease agreement with Verizon Wireless to provide space for a cell tower located at the District's Station 85.
 The initial lease term was five years, with three five-year automatic renewals.
 The lease provides for monthly principal and interest payments ranging from \$2,100 to \$3,194.
-Interest is imputed at 4.25% as of July 1, 2021.
-Lease income was \$54,180 during the year ended June 30, 2023.
+Interest is imputed at 4.25%.
+Lease income was \$55,267 during the year ended June 30, 2024.

-Future principal and interest payments for the above leases received were as follows at June 30, 2022:
+Future principal and interest payments for the above leases received were as follows at June 30, 2024: